theanant404/eazika-server/README.md

-# Eazika Backend
+# Eazika Server 2O

-This is the backend for the Eazika application, built with Node.js and Express.
+- This is the backend for the Eazika application, built with Node.js and Express.